galopago/adap_127_254/README.md

 * packages3d directory (git submodule) contains 3D model libraries.
 * gerber/single directory contains ready to manufacture files, for a single board.
 * gerber/panel_100mmx100mm directory contains ready to manufacture files that fits in a 100mm x 100mm panel (use Vcuts!).
-* docs directory some aditional info about the project.
+* docs directory some additional info about the project.

 ## License